 Items peaking in popularity this year

-While there are some food items that are in high demand every Thanksgiving, like canned pumpkin puree, Romaniuk says Instacart’s trends team is anticipating some new items to be popular this year.
-“Early indicators show that more people are opting for smaller cuts of turkey this year rather than buying the whole bird,” she says.
-“Turkey drumsticks, wings, thighs, breasts, and cutlets are all trending upwards since many families are opting for smaller celebrations.”
+While there are some food items that are in high demand every Thanksgiving, like canned pumpkin puree, Romaniuk says Instacart's trends team is anticipating some new items to be popular this year.
+"Early indicators show that more people are opting for smaller cuts of turkey this year rather than buying the whole bird," she says.
+"Turkey drumsticks, wings, thighs, breasts, and cutlets are all trending upwards since many families may still be opting for smaller celebrations.”